getgauge/docs.gauge.org/execution.rst

 Any line number which the scenario spans across can be used.

 .. note::
-   For more information about scenarios, see :ref:`write_gauge_specification`.
+   For more information about scenarios, see :ref:`longstart-scenarios`.

 To run a single scenario, use the following command: